hisovereign/Fade-Monitors/README.md

    -if you don't see (.local) right click and show hidden files

-   -if you don't have the folder /bin in ~/.local/ then create it
+   -if you don't have a folder named bin in ~/.local/ then create it

 5. Make the script executable (open up a terminal and copy/paste commands then hit enter)